Dr Guthrie's List D Schools, Edinburgh.

 I was so worried about my lack of education,

-that I had to pretend to have O-levels,
+That I had to pretend to have O-levels,

-on my job application forms.
+On my job application forms.

 _________________________________________________________________________